powerloom/libp2p-gossipsub-topic-debugger/README.md

 - Ensures all validators have completed their local processing

 **Phase 2 - Aggregation Window**:
-- Validators start broadcasting their Level 1 finalizations
+- Validators start broadcasting their Level 1 finalizations (individual validator batches)
-- The utility collects batches from all validators
+- The utility collects Level 1 batches from all validators
-- After the window expires, it's safe to compute consensus
+- After the window expires, the utility performs Level 2 aggregation (consensus) across all received Level 1 batches
+- Note: Each validator also performs Level 2 aggregation locally, but those aggregated batches are NOT broadcast

 ## Setup Instructions